StanStarishko/homeworkCV/README.md

-# I neet to create your own CV using just only HTML
+# I need to create my own CV using just only HTML